omartawba1/Trip-Sorter/README.md

 If you don't have composer, you can get it from [Composer](https://getcomposer.org/)

 ## Run the application
-Note that the source file used for this application is located in "repositories" folder.
+Note that the source file used for this application is located in "src/Repositories/Cards.php" path.
-You ca re-sort the array as you want or use your own array.
+You can re-sort the array as you want or use your own array.

 ```
 php index.php